ersanchez/notes/zfs.md

 Use something descriptive for the TIMESTAMP such as the [ISO8601][timestamp] time/date representation.

-In this scenario, I will send (copy) a zfs filesystem from the origin to a remote computer over `ssh`.
-The zfs filesystem to be sent (copied) is named `oringinalFS` living on the `oringinalPool`.
+In this scenario, I will send (copy) a ZFS filesystem from the origin to a remote computer over `ssh`.
+The ZFS filesystem to be sent (copied) is named `oringinalFS` living on the `oringinalPool`.
 It is being sent (copied) to `remotePool` on the remote computer.

-Note: the zfs dataset that is being moved cannot already exist on the target zpool.
-If a snapshot of the zfs dataset already exists on the target zpool, you _really_ want to do an incremental update, so, skip to the next section.
+Note: the ZFS dataset that is being moved cannot already exist on the target zpool.
+If a snapshot of the ZFS dataset already exists on the target zpool, you _really_ want to do an incremental update, so, skip to the next section.

 	# zfs send originalPool/originalFS@TIMESTAMP | ssh user@remotehost zfs receive remotePool